Artificial Lures vs. Live Bait Fishing: Ultimate North American Comparison (Cost, Effectiveness & Best Uses)

 Eco-Friendliness✅ Better❌ Risky

-Best Strategy: 85% of pros use a mix of both (lures for active fishing, live bait for finicky fish).
+Best Strategy: 85% of professional anglers use a combination of both methods.
+They use lures for active fishing and switch to live bait when targeting finicky fish.

 Leave a Comment